lvn/uberman/readme.md

 Any metadata is put in headers.
 This includes things such as the request UUID, the request timestamp, and information about the client's rate limiting.

-Uberman uses HATEOAS in its responses.
-For Uberman, this means that in response bodies, all foreign keys are represented as hyperlinks to the resource referred to.
+Uberman's uses hypermedia-driven responses to facilitate transition of representational application state.
+For Uberman APIs, this means that in response bodies, all foreign keys are represented as hyperlinks to the resource referred to.

 For example, here is a sample response body to `GET /api/v0/books` in a hypothetical REST API for tracking books: